apacha01/read-for-speed/README.md

 * If you want to modify the settings, then here is a briefing:
   * __I prefer a `serif/sans` font:__ this toggles the font between a serif font (Garamond) and a sans-serif font (Lato) of the __ENTIRE PAGE__, not just the text to read.
   * __`WPM` input:__ this sets the words per minute, meaning, the speed.
 You can also use `+` and `-` keys to increase, or decrease, the WPM by 50.
-  * __Go to word N°:__ this is like a _skip_ this kind of thing.
+  * __Go to word N°:__ this is like a _skip_ kind of thing.
 You can chose the word to go to in case you were reading and had to stop (since this has no memory), just check on the left which word you left it when leaving the app.
   * __Amount of words:__ this sets the amount of words to show simultaneously at the center, with a maximum of 4 (to much would be useless).

 ## Downloading / Installing